Welcome to WDP! Below you will find resources to help you transition into the University of Pennsylvania. Please read each section and link carefully.

 Getting started at Penn for incoming international students: http://global.upenn.edu/isss/getting-started

-To contact ISSS: http://global.upenn.edu/isss/about
+To contact ISSS: https://global.upenn.edu/isss/faqs/

 The Doctoral Programs office will use your Wharton email address as the main form of contact.
 Please have email forwarded to your Wharton account or use your Wharton email address to ensure that you are receiving all information from the Doctoral Programs office as well as your department.